Rib fracture - aftercare

 - Pain that does not allow deep breathing or coughing despite using pain relievers

-- Cough or increase in mucus that you cough up
+- Cough or increase in mucus that you cough up, especially if bloody

 - Shortness of breath